mistval/node-fetch-cache/README.md

 ### const fetch = require('node-fetch-cache')('./path/to/cache/dir')

-Load the module and specify the directory to cache respones in.
+Load the module and specify the directory to cache responses in.

 If this syntax looks at all foreign to you, you can do this: